Overview

 Arborist

-Arborists work for lots of different people to make sure their trees are healthy.
+Arborists look after trees and make sure they are healthy.
 Arborists are sometimes called Tree surgeons.